 EssaysWe are interested in learning more about how you work, think, and act.
 For each essay, please provide a brief overview of the situation followed by a detailed description of your response.
 Please limit the experiences you discuss to those which have occurred in the past three years.
 In each of the essays, please describe in detail what you thought, felt, said, and did.

-- Please describe a time when you overcame a personal setback.
+- Describe a time when you pushed yourself beyond your comfort zone.
 (500 words or fewer, limited to one page)

 NYU (Stern) Admissions Essays